 CNC machining -The CNC is a high-power, high-speed router head that is used to cut three dimensional shapes in foam pieces.
 This method differs from traditional machining because traditional machining uses a slow speed and cuts large strips on a lathe, whereas the CNC machine cuts very small chips at high speed using a movable router head.
-The CNC router was cutting a ring for a foam halo.
 Any foam from the process is vacuumed up.
 The hose for the small white vacuum is on the wall.